khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-reading.md

 ### Modifier

-A modifier is something about the object that's being addressed along with related attributes.
-The property itself can be further described in order to give it more meaning or to understand how it's being modified.
+A modifier is an attribute of the object that's being addressed.
+The _property_ itself can be further described by other modifiers to give it more meaning or to understand how it's being changed.
 For example, `[…].color.strong.hover` identifies this as a _color_ property that is _strong_ in scale and in the _hover_ state.
 Likewise, `[…].font-weight.semibold` identifies that the _font weight_ property is _semibold_ in scale.

 <img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens-naming-properties.svg" alt="Design tokens naming convention for properties, includes property, type, scale, and state" />